JakobKabob/mbcounter/readme.md

 # mbcounter

 I like to work on my laptop via LTE services, this allows me to work on all my stuff anywhere.
-But since i'm not rich yet I have to watch my internet usage, and since I couldn't find any linux package that did what I wanted, I decided to write my own.
+But since I'm not rich yet I have to watch my internet usage, and since I couldn't find any linux package that displayed the cumulative data usage and can limit it, I decided to write my own.
 Obviously it's a little bare atm but thats bc i have no idea how this stuff works yet.
 A couple updates further down the line and its a proper package downloadable via github.

 ### Functionality
-  - limiting internet usage, deactivating the connection after it crosses a set limit
+  - [x] limiting internet usage; deactivating internet connection at a preset value (-l).
-  - notifying the user through audiovisual media, for instance if the 90% of quota has been crossed.
-  - maybe a nice gui in ncurses, with a filling bar when approaching your own set limit, and colours.
-  - show cumulative data usage & bandwidth usage per second
+  - [x] present user with cumulative data usage & bandwidth usage per second

-I'm open to suggestions :)
+  - [ ] notifying the user; through audiovisual channels at a preset value (-n).
+  - [ ] gui in ncurses; indicative colours and a progress bar.

 ### Tips
-psutil is required, use:
+psutil is required, when using manjaro use:
 ```
 sudo pacman -S python-psutil
 ```

-### Usage
+usage:
 ```
-gc -l [limit in mb's] -n [mb's for notification]
+gc -l [limit in mb's: float] -n [mb's for notification: float]
 ```

-### Status
+### Disclaimer
-It's working on manjaro arm, bandwidth per sec are bad estimations.
--n flag doesnt do anything.
+The information displayed might not be accurate.